norihiro/obs-command-source/README.md

   * Other sources in the same scene
 * Support Mac OS X and Windows
   Currently this plugin is only tested on Linux.
-  It should work on Mac OS X but Windows need more implementation.
 * Icon

 ## Build